AbbasSrour/notes/Work/ERP/Sales/Order.md

 - [ ] sellingUnitEnum placeholder on edit page
 - [ ] Date Field is getting larger
 - [ ] Hide the rate fields based on currency
-- [ ] disabled promotion & offers if discount
+- [ ] disabled promotion & offers if discount is enabled reverse if not
+- [ ] disable offers header field in view page
+- [ ] disable offers table cell in view page

 ## List
 - [ ] View Action repeated two times.